HMS Liffey (1904)

 HMS Liffey was a Laird-type River-class destroyer ordered by the Royal Navy under the 1903 – 1904 Naval Estimates.
 Named after the River Liffey flowing through Dublin, she was the third and final ship to carry this name since it was introduced in 1813 for a 50-gun 4th rate sold in 1827.

 Construction

 She was laid down on 22 March 1904 at the Cammell Laird shipyard at Birkenhead and launched on 23 September 1904.
 She was completed in May 1905.
 Her original armament was to be the same as the Turleback torpedo boat destroyers that preceded her.
 In 1906 the Admiralty decided to upgrade the armament by landing the five 6-pounder naval guns and shipping three 12-pounder 8 hundredweight (cwt) guns.
-Two would be mounted abeam at the foc'x'le break and the third gun would be mounted on the quarterdeck.
+Two would be mounted abeam at the foc's'le break, and the third gun would be mounted on the quarterdeck.

 Pre-War

 After commissioning she was assigned to the East Coast Destroyer Flotilla of the 1st Fleet and based at Harwich.

 On 27 April 1908, the Eastern Flotilla departed Harwich for live fire and night manoeuvres.
 During these exercises HMS Attentive rammed and sank HMS Gala then damaged HMS Ribble.

 In April 1909, she was assigned to the 3rd Destroyer Flotilla of the 1st Fleet on its formation at Harwich.
 She remained until displaced by a Basilisk Class destroyer by May 1912.
 She went into reserve assigned to the 5th Destroyer Flotilla of the 2nd Fleet with a nucleus crew.

 On 30 August 1912, the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 The ships of the River Class were assigned to the E Class.
 After 30 September 1913, she was known as an E Class destroyer and had the letter ‘E’ painted on the hull below the bridge area and on either the fore or aft funnel.